 One of the distinctive features of the AAC Bishops Leadership Summit is that it is a learning community.
 The participating bishops select the topics they wished to address, which cut across differences in context.
 These topics may include: the bishop as a pastor to the pastors; the bishop as chief missionary and disciple-maker; apostolic power in apostolic ministry; spiritual authority in episcopal ministry; balancing God, family and ministry; and more.
 The bishops themselves give short presentations to fuel additional discussion.
 Over the last two summits and through a deep sharing of needs and hopes, the shape of mission partnerships emerged to include the mutual sending and receiving of mission teams (including clergy and laity) from diocese to diocese, and bishops participating in each other’s synods, ordinations, and other collegial meetings in much needed support, friendship, and encouragement.

-In keeping with the global vision of the American Anglican Council, we pray these Bishops Leadership Summits will multiply the number of Biblically faithful bishops and dioceses partnering in mission across the Anglican Communion, and launch a growing network of bishops and dioceses undeterred by false teaching and released to fulfill Christ’s Great Commission to make disciples of all nations!
+In keeping with the American Anglican Council's global vision, we pray that these Bishops Leadership Summits will multiply the number of Biblically-faithful bishops and dioceses partnering in mission across the Anglican Communion.
+We seek to help launch a growing network of bishops and dioceses undeterred by false teaching and released to fulfill Christ’s Great Commission to make disciples of all nations!
 (Matthew 28:16-20).